BJClarke/troubleshoot/ts_createapps.md

 {: codeblock}
 {: tsResolve}

-## Error: No such image when you run a new project
+## Error: No such image when you run a new application
 {: #nosuchimage}

-You might see the following error when you run a project without building it first.
+You might see the following error when you run an application without building it first.

 ```
-$ bx dev run testProject
+$ bx dev run
 The run-cmd option was not specified
 Stopping the 'testProject' container...
 The 'testProject' container was not found